tyoo37/dendrocat/docs/the_mastercatalog_class.rst

     source_object2 = RadioSource(fits.open('file2.fits'), name='so2')
     source_object3 = RadioSource(fits.open('file3.fits'), name='so3')

-If ``source_object3`` is a much lower-resolution, noisier image, you may want to forgo generating a dendrogram for it.
+If ``source_object3`` is a much lower-resolution image, you may want to forgo generating a dendrogram for it.
 The source regions from the other two higher-resolution images may be used instead.

 .. code-block:: python